linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/13 Binomial Trees.md

 # 13.4 A PUT EXAMPLE

 The procedures described in this chapter can be used to price puts as well as calls.
-Consider a 2-year European put with a strike price of  $52 on a stock whose current price is$ 50.
+Consider a 2-year European put with a strike price of  \$52 on a stock whose current price is\$ 50.
 We suppose that there are two time steps of 1 year, and in each time step the stock price either moves up by 20\% or moves down by 20\%.
 We also suppose that the risk-free interest rate is 5\%.

 The tree is shown in Figure 13.7.
 In this case  $u = 1.2$ ,  $d = 0.8$ ,  $\Delta t = 1$ , and  $r = 0.05$ .
 From equation (13.6) the value of the risk-neutral probability,  $p$ , is given by

 $$ p = \frac {e ^ {0 .
 0 5 \times 1} - 0 .
 8}{1 .
 2 - 0 .
 8} = 0.
 6 2 8 2
 $$

-The possible final stock prices are:  $72,$ 48, and $32.
+The possible final stock prices are:  $72,$ 48, and \$32.
 In this case,  $f_{uu} = 0, f_{ud} = 4,$  and  $f_{dd} = 20$ .
 From equation (13.10),

 $$ f = e ^ {- 2 \times 0.
 0 5 \times 1} \left(0.
 6 2 8 2 ^ {2} \times 0 + 2 \times 0.
 6 2 8 2 \times 0.
 3 7 1 8 \times 4 + 0.
 3 7 1 8 ^ {2} \times 2 0\right) = 4.
 1 9 2 3
 $$